abhogal-lab/WillisWorks/README.md

 ## Interpreting steal
-True modeled steal is a fall in territorial CBF relative to its own resting state during vasodilation elsewhere.
+True modeled steal is a fall in territorial CBF relative to its own static resting state during vasodilation elsewhere.
 It is most likely when the recipient bed has little remaining dilation, depends on a limited collateral route, and shares a source whose acute reserve is being used.
 A complete occlusion is not necessarily the strongest steal state: some